resuly/resuly.github.io/_posts/2017-04-14-bike-sharing-en.markdown

 ## Data Collection

 Utilizing the position APIs of Yongan, ofo, and Mobike, I made a webpage to put all real-time data together in GeoJSON format.
 Then I used [Leaflet.js](http://leafletjs.com/) to show bike information on map.
-Openning the webpage, it will request your position and return informatio of all available bikes nearby.
+Opening the webpage, it will request your position and return information of all available bikes nearby.
 This can be a bike finder or a data collector now.

 [![](/img/in_post/2017/04/3bikes.jpg)](/img/in_post/2017/04/3bikes.jpg)

 The bikes from Yongan are not dockless, so you have to borrow or return it from fixed parking stations on the street.
-The postion of these static bikes are fixed and you can check the number of available bikes from these stations.
-Mobike and ofo have no fixed postion for parking so what you get are GPS coodrdinates from their bikes.
+The position of these static bikes are fixed and you can check the number of available bikes from these stations.
+Mobike and ofo have no fixed position for parking so what you get is GPS coordinates from their bikes.

 Example of the data：